boyter/boyter.org/content/posts/improving-lc-performance.md

 correct:321::86.7567567568 percent::time:1419.19354796
 checking::identify_license
 correct:121::32.7027027027 percent::time:399.533063889
+checking::askalono
+correct:330::89.1891891892 percent::time:166.055674076
 ```

 Don't pay too much attention to the time values themselves.
 They are just taken using pythons `time.time()` and are best viewed as that it takes about 20x as long to run `license-detector` than it takes `lc` presumably because it has a slower startup time.

+The nice thing about engineering solutions is that they quite often work.
+Not only that the work well.
+It might not be as fancy as using machine learning or other some other method but the results speak for themselves.